Cyubbert/cyubbert/README.md

 ### (☆w☆) About Me

--> I studied at a school with a focus on **graphic and communication design**, which gave me a strong eye for design and usability.
+-> I studied at a school with a focus on **graphic and communication design**, which gave me a strong eye for design and usability. <br>
--> I'm passionate about **frontend development** and love turning ideas into clean, user friendly interfaces.
+-> I'm passionate about **frontend development** and love turning ideas into clean, user friendly interfaces. <br>
--> **Presentations are one of my passions**, I enjoy explaining ideas clearly and engagingly.
+-> **Presentations are one of my passions**, I enjoy explaining ideas clearly and engagingly. <br>
--> I love **exchanging ideas** with other developers and designers and I'm always open to collaboration.
+-> I love **exchanging ideas** with other developers and designers and I'm always open to collaboration. <br>
--> Currently expanding my skills and looking for opportunities to grow as a developer.
+-> Currently expanding my skills and looking for opportunities to grow as a developer. <br>

 ---